appgardenstudios/hyaline/www/content/articles/teams.md

 ---
-title: Software Development Teams
+title: Software Product Development Teams
 subtitle: An intersection of people, product, system, and process.
 description: "An examination of the makeup of a software product development team.
 More specifically, how a software development team is composed of people, product, system, and process.
 Also includes some considerations for each component."
 author: John Clark
-date: 2025-07-17
+date: 2025-07-31
 url: articles/teams
 thumbnail: ./_img/teams-teams.svg
 ---
-## Software Development Teams
+## Software Product Development Teams

 <div class="portrait">